Downtown Yangon: Boundaries

-Geographically, the CBD is bounded by the Pun Hlaing River to the west, the Hlaing River to the south and Pazundaung Creek to the east.
+Geographically, the CBD is bound by the Pun Hlaing River to the west, the Hlaing River to the south and Pazundaung Creek to the east.

 Transportation

 The pattern of south to north roads is as follows: one broad 100 ft wide broad road, two narrow streets, one mid-size street, two more narrow streets, and then another 100 ft wide broad road.
 This order is repeated from west to east.
 The narrow streets are numbered; the medium and broad roads are named.

 For instance, the 100 ft Lanmadaw Road is followed by 30 ft-wide 17th and 18th streets then the medium 50 ft Sint-Oh-Dan Road, the 30-foot 19th and 20th streets, followed by another 100 ft wide Latha Road, followed again by the two numbered small roads 21st and 22nd streets, and so on.

 The roads running parallel west to east were the Strand Road, Merchant Road, Maha Bandula (née Dalhousie) Road, Anawrahta (Fraser) Road, and Bogyoke Aung San (Montgomerie) Road.

 The CBD's road layout follows a grid pattern, based on four types of roads: